phx/browserintel/README.md

 You can then just `rm -rf ~/results`, and run the bash script normally without the binary providing any additional difficulty.

+### To-Do:

+- [Potentially] add support for additional browsers
+- Add local support for more architectures

 ### Troubleshooting

 For troubleshooting, please submit an issue.